AmplitudeAudio/doc-sdk/docs/getting-started/introduction.md

 A sound bank is a unit where all the data you need for your game is loaded.
 The choice remains to you on how sound banks are organized.
 For example, it can be per level (`level1.ambank`) or per categories (`weapon-fires.ambank`, `explosions.ambank`).
-Each sound object loaded from a sound bank is reference-counted, so even if you load more than one sound bank having a reference to the same sound object, that one will be loaded only once.
+Each sound object loaded from a sound bank is reference-counted across sound banks, so even if you load more than one sound bank having a reference to the same sound object, that one will be loaded only once.

 ## Sound Objects